Stefano Benni

-Life and career
+Literary career

-Benni wrote many successful novels and anthologies, among which are Bar Sport, Elianto, Terra!, La compagnia dei celestini, Baol, Comici spaventati guerrieri, Saltatempo, Margherita Dolcevita and Il bar sotto il mare.

-He also worked with the weekly magazines L'espresso and Panorama, and with the satirical Cuore and Tango, the monthly magazines Linus and Il Mago (where he began and published in installments part of Bar Sport), and the newspapers La Repubblica and il manifesto.
+Benni emerged as a journalist and essayist when he was a student.
+Benni worked with the weekly magazines L'espresso and Panorama, and with the satirical Cuore and Tango, the monthly magazines Linus and Il Mago (where he began and published in installments part of Bar Sport), and the newspapers La Repubblica and il manifesto.

+His debut book, a collection of short stories titled "Bar Sport (libro)", was published in 1976.
+This comedy became an instant hit and launched Benni into the ranks of Italy's most popular authors.

+Since then, he has worked in a wide variety of genres, but has always maintained his unique style blending humor, melancholy, social criticism and a poetic perspective.
+So-called ‘stile benniano’ is characterized by linguistic inventions, neologisms, wordplay, and irony that conceals profound reflections.
+His books were translated into more than 30 languages.

-He also wrote television sketches for Beppe Grillo at the beginning of Grillo's career, and one of these sketches – called "Pietro Longo=P2" – caused the Psdi to ask the RAI commission to remove Grillo from RAI TV; their request was denied.
+Benni also wrote television sketches for Beppe Grillo at the beginning of Grillo's career, and one of these sketches – called "Pietro Longo=P2" – caused the Psdi to ask the RAI commission to remove Grillo from RAI TV; their request was denied.
+In 1987, he wrote the screenplay to Topo Galileo, a film by Francesco Laudadio, starring his friend Beppe Grillo and with music by Fabrizio De André and Mauro Pagani.

-In 1989, with Umberto Angelucci, Benni directed the film Musica per vecchi animali, adapted from his book Comici spaventati guerrieri, with the actors Dario Fo, Paolo Rossi, and Viola Simoncioni.
-Two years before that he was also the screenwriter of another film, Topo Galileo by Francesco Laudadio, starring his friend Beppe Grillo and with music by Fabrizio De André and Mauro Pagani.
+In 1989, with Umberto Angelucci, Benni co-directed the film Musica per vecchi animali, adapted from his book Comici spaventati guerrieri, with the actors Dario Fo, Paolo Rossi, and Viola Simoncioni.

 With the jazz musician Umberto Petrin, he wrote Misterioso.
 Viaggio nel silenzio di Thelonius Monk.

-His novels contain, within imaginary worlds and situations, a strong satire of Italian society over the last few decades.
-His writing style includes many puns, neologisms and parodies of other literary styles.

-In January and February 2010, he presented the event Bennac, a meeting between himself and the French writer Daniel Pennac.
+In 2015, he turned down the Vittorio De Sica award.
+On his Facebook page, Benni explained the refusal: it was a protest against the budget cuts to school education and culture implemented by Matteo Renzi's government.

 Benni died in Bologna on 9 September 2025 after a long illness, at the age of 78.

+Personal life

+Little is known for sure about Benni's personal life.
+Benni has in fact stated that, over the years, he has written and circulated numerous deliberately fictionalized or made-up versions of his own life, poking fun at the media’s tendency not to verify the biographical details of writers.
+The confirmed facts are that he was born in 1947 in Bologna but spent his childhood in the Apennines, roaming the woods – which earned him the nickname "Lupo".

+He was a close friend of the French writer Daniel Pennac.
+It was Benni who persuaded Feltrinelli to translate and publish in Italy the first works of Pennac.

+Benni died in Rome on 9 September 2025 after a long illness, at the age of 78.